Alex Call Preview, Player Props: Nationals vs. Mets

-On Tuesday, Alex Call (.400 slugging percentage in past 10 games, including one home run) and the Washington Nationals face the New York Mets, whose starting pitcher will be Jose Quintana.
+On Wednesday, Alex Call (.381 slugging percentage in past 10 games, including one home run) and the Washington Nationals face the New York Mets, whose starting pitcher will be Jose Butto.
 First pitch is at 7:05 PM ET.

-He had a hitless showing in his previous game (0-for-2) against the Marlins.
+In his last game he had a hitless showing (0-for-2) against the Mets.

 Alex Call Game Info & Props vs. the Mets